 - On Wednesday September 13th, the Dallas City Council gave its support to build the downtown subway.

-- The City Council chose the Commerce/Victory/Swift alignment as their first choice for the D2 Subway, which will start near DART Victory Station then travel over to the Perot Museum and then move to the Woodall Rodgers Freeway.
+- The City Council chose the Commerce/Victory/Swiss alignment as their first choice for the D2 Subway, which will start near DART Victory Station then travel over to the Perot Museum and then move to the Woodall Rodgers Freeway.
 It will then transition underground, running beneath Commerce Avenue before surfacing near the Good-Latimer Expressway.

 - The Locally Preferred Alternative (LPA) was approved by the DART Board on September 26.